 The major requires a minimum of 34 credits in the field of specialization, with at least 6 of these credits in astronomy and at least 28 credits in physics.
-Before declaring the major, students must complete Physics 247, 248, and 249 (recommended sequence), or 207, 208, and 241, or Physics 201, 202, 205.
+Before declaring the major, students must complete the first two of the three intro sequence physics classes: Physics 247, 248, and 249 (recommended sequence), or 207, 208, and 241, or Physics 201, 202, 205.
+We encourage students to declare their major as early as possible, and no later than the semester before graduation.
 In addition, the specific course requirements for the major are (these also count toward the 15 credits of upper-level courses as required by the College of Letters & Science):

 At least two of the following (but note that 310 is a prerequisite for 330, 335, and 500):